mp3284 at columbia.edu

 Chen has an undergraduate degree in Biological Sciences from Tsinghua University, China (2012).
 She is a graduate student in the Biological Sciences program at Columbia University.
-She is currently studying determinants of somatic and germline mutation rates as a joint student with Molly Przeworski at Columbia and Joe Pickrell at the New York Genome Center.
+She is studying determinants of somatic and germline mutation rates.

 zlf105 at psu.edu

 Zach has an undergraduate degree in Biology from Creighton University and received his PhD in Biology at Penn State (2017) where he worked with Steve Schaeffer.
 His dissertation focused on investigating the mechanisms establishing chromosomal inversions in populations of Drosophila, as well as analyzing adaptive evolution in African honey bees.
-For his postdoc, Zach is interested in investigating mutational dynamics and processes in human and primate populations.
+For his postdoc, Zach is investigating the dynamics of deleterious alleles in humans.

 hsm2137 at columbia.edu